Skip to content

 • output-mode

-Method of generating output videos: (scan_only, opencv, ffmpeg, copy).
+Method of generating output videos: (scan_only, opencv, encode, ffmpeg, copy).
 Not all features are supported in all modes.
+The default (encode) requires ffmpeg; if ffmpeg is unavailable and no mode is set, opencv is used as a fallback.

-Multiple input files are not supported when -m/--output-mode is set to ffmpeg or copy.
+Multiple input files are not supported when -m/--output-mode is set to ffmpeg or copy (they are supported with opencv and encode).
 You can use ffmpeg to concatenate all input videos before using DVR-Scan, or run DVR-Scan in a for-loop.

 • ffmpeg-input-args